 This prize is awarded for the best presentation by a higher degree research student or an early career researcher at the annual conference.
-This paper will be published in law&history, the Society’s journal.
+This paper will be published, subject to the usual refereeing process, in law&history, the Society’s journal.

 Our 2017 winner is Jon Piccini for a paper presented at our Christchurch conference.